bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitShooting.md

 The method allows, nevertheless, to detect bifurcations of periodic orbits.
 It seems to work reasonably well for the tutorials considered here.
 For more information, have a look at [`FloquetQaD`](@ref).
 - The state of the art method is based on a Periodic Schur decomposition.
 It is available through the package [PeriodicSchurBifurcationKit.jl](https://github.com/bifurcationkit/PeriodicSchurBifurcationKit.jl).
 For more information, have a look at `FloquetPQZ`.

-!!! note "Algorithm"
-    A more precise algorithm, based on the periodic Schur decomposition will be provided in the future.

 ## Computation with `newton`

 We provide a simplified call to `newton` to locate the periodic orbit.
 Have a look at the tutorial [Continuation of periodic orbits (Standard Shooting)](@ref) for a simple example on how to use the above methods.